GSTT-CSC/project-template/README.md

 - **Terminal**: If you're committing via terminal, the output will be displayed directly in the terminal.

 ## Utility functions that may be useful

 ### XNAT data handler
 Accessing data stored in an XNAT archive is performed through two steps - first the XNAT database is queried for project subjects using the DataBuilderXNAT class.
-This list of results is then loaded using the pytorch style data loading transform called LoadImageXNATd.
+This list of results is then loaded using the PyTorch style data loading transform called LoadImageXNATd.

 ![](assets/xnat-image-import.png)